GlobalGiving: History

 Before founding GlobalGiving, Mari Kuraishi and Dennis Whittle were heads of strategy and innovation at the World Bank.

 During their tenure, they created the world's first Innovation Marketplace in 1998, an internal competition enabling World Bank employees to propose ideas for combating global poverty.
 The winners received grants to develop their ideas.

 In 2000, they opened the competition to the outside applicants.
 The Development Marketplace enabled any social entrepreneur to compete for Bank funds.
 The program resulted in finalists from around the world gathering in Washington, D.C., with $5 million awarded to 44 projects.

 Based on the Marketplaces' success, Mari and Dennis created an Internet-based platform to facilitate a broader range of social and economic investments in developing countries.
 In October 2000, they left the World Bank and on February 14, 2002, GlobalGiving (formerly DevelopmentSpace) was launched.

-Initial funding for the launch was provided by the Omidyar Network, the Skoll Foundation, the William and Flora Hewlett Foundation, and the Sall Foundation.
+Initial funding for GlobalGiving’s launch in February 2002 was provided by philanthropic entities including the Omidyar Network, the Skoll Foundation, the William and Flora Hewlett Foundation, and the Sall Foundation.
 The platform debuted through a partnership between the GlobalGiving Foundation and ManyFutures, Inc. In December 2008, ManyFutures became a formal subsidiary of the GlobalGiving Foundation, and all operations were placed under direct foundation management.

 GlobalGiving has undergone several leadership transitions in recent years.
 Mari Kuraishi stepped down as President on November 1, 2018, and joined the organization's Board of Directors alongside co-founder and former CEO Dennis Whittle.
-Alix Guerrier served as CEO from 2018 until December 2021, when Donna Callejon—who has held multiple leadership positions within the organization since 2003—was appointed Interim CEO.
+Alix Guerrier w as CEO from 2018 until December 2021, when Donna Callejon—who has held multiple leadership positions within the organization since 2003—was appointed Interim CEO.
 Victoria Vrana, a longtime senior program manager at the Gates Foundation, became CEO in January 2023.

-In January 2024, Russian authorities designated GlobalGiving as "undesirable organization."
+In January 2024, Russian authorities listed GlobalGiving as an "undesirable organization" under Russian law, a designation that prohibits its activities within Russia; the designation reflects broader regulatory actions against foreign NGOs and has been reported by independent news outlets.